 So, one more time: How does RCI Points work?
 Having a membership with RCI allows you to exchange your vacation points/week and travel where and when you wish within RCI’s collection of affiliated resorts.
 Using your points is easy.
 Inventory is available up to 10 months in advance; you can deposit your timeshare points up to ten months prior to your use year start date, then up to the last day of your use year.
 These points stay good for two years from the date of deposit.

-If you want to return to your home resort instead of exchanging one year, you’ll need to book twelve to thirteen months prior to your check-in date before the inventory is opened to others.
+If you want to return to your home resort instead of exchanging one year, you’ll need to book twelve to thirteen months prior to your check-in date before the inventory opens to others.
 So, start by searching for your next vacation destination online at RCI, or call an RCI Vacation Planning Center.
 Open an Ongoing Search if you are unable to locate the destination you need.
 By doing so, RCI will search the system 24/7 and notify you when the destination you are looking for becomes available.
 This way, you don’t have to constantly refresh the page.

 Rent Points from RCI